Rechem: Womb. Masculine Noun. (Strong’s 7358).

 Beten: Womb/Belly.
 Feminine Noun.
 (Strong’s 990).

 As we near the Christmas season it seems fitting that we look at the Hebrew word rechem, meaning womb.
-Yeshua comes to earth through Mary’s womb.
-As we noted last week, the Hebrew word compassion and the Hebrew word womb share the same three letter root רחם.
+Yeshua (Jesus) came to earth through Mary’s womb.
+As we noted last week, the Hebrew word compassion and the Hebrew word womb share the same three letter root: רחם.
 Interesting that compassion is a deep feeling for something with a heartbeat.

-Yeshua, as Son of God, comes to earth as the Saviour, or the Great Compassion, that humanity needs… and the Great Compassion (racham) comes to earth through the womb (rechem) of a woman.
-As there are no vowels in Hebrew these 2 words are spelled the same in Hebrew: resh-chet-mem.
+Yeshua, as Son of God, came to earth as the Saviour, or the Great Compassion, that humanity needed… and the Great Compassion (racham) came to earth through the womb (rechem) of a woman.

 Now YHWH saw that Leah was unloved, and He opened her womb [rach’mah].

-YHWH feels compassion for Leah because she was unloved.
-Her husband Jacob loved his other wife, Rachel, but Leah not so much.
-With compassion God opens Leah’s womb and she bares 7 children: Reuben, Simeon, Levi, Judah, Issachar, Zebulun and Dinah.
+YHWH felt compassion for Leah because she was unloved.
+Her husband Jacob loved his other wife, Rachel more than Leah.
+With compassion God opened Leah’s womb and she bore seven children: Reuben, Simeon, Levi, Judah, Issachar, Zebulun and Dinah.
 Other women who had their wombs opened were Sarah, Rachel and Hannah.

 Why then have you brought me out of the womb (meh-rechem)?
 Would that I had died and no eye had seen me.
 I should have been as though I had not been; carried from womb to tomb.

-Job is crying out to God.
-Ultimately he is seeking compassion.
-YHWH hears his call!
+Job was crying out to God.
+Ultimately he sought compassion and YHWH responded to his call!

-After Job’s detailed musings YHWH answers Job in a whirlwind and tells Job to instruct Him (God), if he’s so clever:
+After Job’s detailed musings YHWH answered Job in a whirlwind and highlighted His immense power of creation: